-(Here’s one important caveat: If you suffer with a psychiatric condition which is untreated—or inadequately treated—or if you have an active addiction, the above tools may help but they won't stick.
+(Here’s one important caveat: If you suffer from a psychiatric condition which is untreated—or inadequately treated—or if you have an active addiction, the above tools may help, but they won't stick.
 I encourage you to get the help you need as your first priority in the year ahead.)

-Please write and let us know what happens to you then you try this exercise.
+Please write and let us know what happens to you when you try this exercise.
 I think you’ll love the results.

 © Ken Page, LCSW 2015